 Your vendor contract says 99.9% SLA uptime.
-Sounds nearly perfect — until you convert it: that is 43 minutes of allowed downtime per month.
+Sounds nearly perfect.
+Then you convert it: 43 minutes of allowed downtime per month.
 A single bad deploy on a Friday afternoon can blow the budget before anyone pages on-call.
 Most teams sign SLAs without doing the per-month math, then act surprised when a 40-minute outage triggers service credits.

-Enter your actual downtime and measurement period to see the uptime percentage, compare against common SLA tiers, and check how much error budget remains.
+Enter your actual downtime and measurement period.
+The output shows uptime percentage, comparison against common SLA tiers, and how much error budget remains.

 The Gap Between Uptime Percentage and Real Availability

 The percentage also hides what went down.
-A login endpoint returning 503 for two minutes hits every user; an internal batch job failing for an hour hits nobody externally.
-The Google SRE Book frames this as “not all minutes are equal” — worth reading before you set a target.
+A login endpoint returning 503 for two minutes hits every user.
+An internal batch job failing for an hour hits nobody externally.
+The Google SRE Book frames this as “not all minutes are equal,” which is worth reading before you set a target.

 Error Budgets: Spending Downtime Like Currency